OpenVidu/openvidu.io/docs/docs/openvidu-call/docs.md

 The OpenVidu Call architecture is divided into two main components:

-* **OpenVidu Call frontend** which is the client-side application built with Angular and OpenVidu Components.
+* **frontend**: which is the client-side application built with Angular and OpenVidu Components.
-* **OpenVidu Call backend** which is the server-side application built with Node.js and Express and uses the LiveKit Server SDK library to interact with the OpenVidu Server.
+* **backend**: which is the server-side application built with Node.js and Express and uses the LiveKit Server SDK library to interact with the OpenVidu Server.

 <figure markdown>
   ![OpenVidu Call Architecture](../../assets/images/openvidu-call/openvidu-call-achitecture.png){ loading=lazy .svg-img .mkdocs-img}